ChrisWondeFro/ChrisWondeFro/README.md

 ### 👨‍💻 About Me

 Enthusiastic and innovative Full Stack Developer with over a year of intensive experience in web and software development.
-I specialize in Python, Django, JavaScript, and integrating AI solutions into web applications.
+I specialize in Django, FastAPI, Next.js and integrating AI and Cloud solutions into web applications.
 My passion lies in building user-centric applications and leveraging emerging technologies to solve complex problems.

-- 🔭 I'm currently working on DNA analysis web applications, GenAI chatbots for nonprofits, and innovative health tracking solutions
+- 🔭 I'm currently working on AWS services visualizations, innovative health tracking solutions and DNA analysis web applications
 - 🌱 I'm continuously learning about AI, cloud technologies, and advanced web development techniques
 - 👯 I'm looking to collaborate on open-source projects and innovative web applications
 - 💬 Ask me about full-stack development, AI integration, or prompt engineering